Weight of Snow Claims: Deflecting Blame

 On the load side of the equation, engineers calculate the expected maximum load on the building during its service life, and then increase that load for design so that it is improbably high.
 On the capacity side of the equation, engineers calculate a low estimate of the nominal capacity.
 In other words, engineers use a low estimate of the strength of the material, where at least 95% of the time the true strength is higher.
 Then they reduce that nominal capacity for design so that it’s an improbably low estimate.
 The total safety margin comes from the combined effect of using a low estimate of the structural capacity and a high estimate of the maximum load on the building when checking the structural design.

-Understanding Snow Loads
+Understanding Snow Loads on Roofs

 In Canada, snow load design values are set out in the national and provincial building codes and are based on climate data for each geographical location.
 These design values have been determined by the Meteorological Service of Canada based on historical snowfall records.
 As more data becomes available the design values for a particular location may occasionally get adjusted, but no matter how many years of weather data we have, there is always going to be some uncertainty when using historical data to predict the future.